ng-Classic/ng-classic/aio/content/guide/doc-github-tasks.md

 ## Save your changes

-This section describes how to save the changes you make to files in the working directory of your fork of the Angular Classicrepo.
+This section describes how to save the changes you make to files in the working directory of your fork of the Angular Classic repo.
 If you are new to using git and GitHub, review this section carefully to understand how to save your changes as you make them.

-As you make changes to files in the working directory of your fork of the Angular Classicrepo, your changes can be:
+As you make changes to files in the working directory of your fork of the Angular Classic repo, your changes can be:

 * **Made but not saved**